Narec: History

 In 2010, due to UK government cutbacks, Narec closed, sold off or separated parts of the business.
 Spin-off companies include:

 Decerna – Working on energy efficiency, solar farm design, preparation of MW-scale battery sites, grid connection, and life-cycle assessment.
 The company was renamed from Narec Distributed Energy Limited in 2022.

 Solar Capture Technologies – Specialises on bespoke and novel solar photovoltaic systems, including off-grid systems.
 Renamed from Narec Solar in 2013.

 NCL Technology Ventures – A specialist healthcare investor, originally created by Narec and Ashberg Limited.
 Renamed from Narec Capital in 2013.

 Renewable Risk Advisers Limited – renamed from Narec Capital Risk Solutions Limited in 2012.

 Following its merger with ORE Catapult, the National Renewable Energy Centre now focuses on helping to de-risk and accelerate the development and commercialisation of the offshore renewable energy industry in the UK.

 Operations

 The National Renewable Energy Centre is involved in:

 Wind turbine rotor blades

 Product certification, verification and investigations for the next generation offshore wind turbines.

 Power trains and components

-3MW and 15MW facilities that can perform independent performance and reliability assessments of full systems and components.
+3 MW and 15 MW facilities that can perform independent performance and reliability assessments of full systems and components.